cfernald/patina-dxe-core-qemu/README.md

 3. Build the Q35 and SBSA `debug` and `release` binaries.

-4. Navigate to the `NugetPublishing` directory of this repo.
+4. Navigate to the `.nuget` directory of this repo.

 5. Create a directory called `DXECORE.QEMU` structured as shown below with the binaries from your build.
 This is the content of the NuGet package.